alainesp/Practical_Research/README.md

 [12]: https://arxiv.org/abs/1404.0286v1 "David Eppstein, Michael T. Goodrich, Michael Mitzenmacher, and Paweł Pszona.
 Wear Minimization for Cuckoo Hashing: How Not to Throw a Lot of Eggs into One Basket.
 2014"

-[13]: url "Yuanyuan Sun, Yu Hua, Dan Feng, Ling Yang, Pengfei Zuo, Shunde Cao.
+[13]: http://ieeexplore.ieee.org/abstract/document/7208292/ "Yuanyuan Sun, Yu Hua, Dan Feng, Ling Yang, Pengfei Zuo, Shunde Cao.
 MinCounter: An Efficient Cuckoo Hashing Scheme for Cloud Storage Systems.
 2015"

-[14]: url "A. Kirsch, M. Mitzenmacher, and U Wieder.
+[14]: http://epubs.siam.org/doi/abs/10.1137/080728743 "A. Kirsch, M. Mitzenmacher, and U Wieder.
 More robust hashing: Cuckoo hashing with a stash.
 SIAM Journal on Computing, vol. 39, no. 4, pp. 1543-1561, 2009."